datalorax/CourseR/Weeks/Week7p2/Week7p2.md

 ```

 ----
-## Create a new variable **max** variable
+## Create a new max variable
-Variable should include the name of the PCIP that corresponds to its maximum.
+Variable should include the **name** of the PCIP that corresponds to the institution's maximum.

 ```r